awez/amirrajan.github.com/about/index.md

 What to hire me for:

 - Mentoring your team and helping them get up to speed with new technologies.
-- When you just need an _exceptional_, full stack developer (dev ops, back end, front end, mobile).
+- When you just need an _exceptional_, full stack developer (devops, backend, frontend, mobile).
 - Speaking / Training on Software Architecture, Testing, and the Software Development Process.

 I charge a standard rate of $150 an hour (corp to corp or W2 hourly).